haukex/raspinotes/BaseInstall.md

          for other commands use e.g. `sudo proxychains4 -q apt update` or `proxychains4 -q cpanm ...`

-      4. If you have a Git repository on the RPi that you would like to push to, you can push to a non-bare repository by doing this in the target repository: `git config receive.denyCurrentBranch updateInstead`
+      4. If you have a Git repository on the RPi that you would like to push to, you can push to a non-bare repository by doing this in the target repository: `git config --worktree receive.denyCurrentBranch updateInstead`

    - Sometimes, on some Wi-Fi nets, Wi-Fi will stop working unless I reboot the Pi once in a while.
      This can be done via e.g. `sudo -i crontab -e`: `0 8 * * * /sbin/shutdown --reboot +5 2>/dev/null`